tauri-apps/tauri/.changes/nsis-append-product-name.md

 'tauri-bundler': 'patch:enhance'
 ---

-Add product name folder automatically on browse install path for nsis installer
+Append product name automatically when choosing a new install path using browse for nsis installer